security-alliance/frameworks/src/front-end-web-app/common-vulnerabilities.md

 Understanding and mitigating common vulnerabilities is crucial for securing your web and mobile applications.
 Here are some frequently encountered vulnerabilities:

+## General Vulnerabilities
+- **Account Takeovers**: Having the administrator accounts for your services (DNS, Cloud, Domain Registrar, Email, Github, etc.) is likely to be devestating to your project, as a threat actor can then make malicious changes.
+To protect against this, it is recommended to follow best practises with regards to account security and use hardware 2FA solutions to secure the accounts.

 ## Web Application Vulnerabilities

 - **Cross-Site Scripting (XSS)**: Malicious scripts injected into trusted websites, leading to data theft or session hijacking.